Pack Smart: Essentials for Backpacking Trip

 Small backup lighter

-Backup water treatment pills (Chlorine Dioxide)
+Backup water treatment pills (Chlorine Dioxide) *Carry 2-3 tabs in small ziplock bag.

-Bandages of varous sizes
+Bandages of various sizes

 Mole-skin + KT tape